bogannathan/bandbcrm/README.md

-This app is a project I am building with Kaylea.
+This app is a project being built by Kaylea Britton (kbbritton217) and Nathan Bogan (bogannathan) to display our skill set.
+If you want to clone the repo, all you need to do is add your firebase details and you can test it out.